dell-cloud-marketplace/docker-phpbb/README.md

 ## Usage

 ### Start the Container
-Start the container, as follows:
+To start your container with:

+* A named container ("phpbb")
+* Host port 80 mapped to container port 80 (default http port)
+* Host port 443 mapped to container port 443 (default https port)
+* Host port 3306 mapped to container port 3306 (default mysql port)
+* Data volume (which will survive a restart) for the PHP files

+Do:

     docker run -d -p 80:80 -p 443:443 -p 3306:3306 -v /app:/var/www/html \
     --name phpbb dell/phpbb

-You need to check the container logs, in order to get the MySQL password:

-    docker logs phpbb

-You should see an output like the following:
+A new admin user, with all privileges, will be created in MySQL with a random password.
+To get the password, check the container logs (```docker logs phpbb```).
+You will see output like the following:

     ====================================================================
     You can now connect to this MySQL Server using: